hydpy-dev/hydpy/hydpy/docs/development.rst

     >>> tester = Test01DateInitialization('test_02_os_style_hour')
     >>> _ = tester.run(result)

-The test result object tells us, that two tests have been executed, that no (unexpected) error occured and that one test failed:
+The test result object tells us that two tests have been executed, that no (unexpected) error occured, and that one test failed:

     >>> result
     <unittest.result.TestResult run=2 errors=0 failures=1>

-Here is the reason for the intentional failure of this example:
+Here is the reason for the (intentional) failure in this example:

     >>> print(result.failures[0][-1].split('\n')[-2])
     AssertionError: datetime.datetime(1996, 11, 1, 12, 0) != datetime.datetime(1997, 11, 1, 12, 0)